The NSW Government is building a faster, simpler planning system to support jobs, homes and open space.

 The reforms include new ways to:

-We are exhibiting a discussion paper on a new approach to rezonings for feedback.
+We exhibited a discussion paper on a new approach to rezonings for feedback from 15 December 2021 until 28 February 2022.
 The proposals in the discussion paper simplify the system to cut timeframes and create investment certainty.

 Over time the rezoning process has become complex, leading to unnecessary delays and higher costs.